CarolHall-NCSU-CBE/Parallel-DMD-PRIME20/README.md

 		f. .rca: distance from sidechain to each particle in the backbone of a residue

 >Note: These subdirectories in the **/example/** directory contains results from a short simulation for your reference.
 When running a new simulation, these subdirectories must be empty to avoid incorrectly data appending.
 When running a continuing simulation, keep all results from previous simulation in these directories.
 The **.out** file shows an example of successful initial configuration generation.
 If your screen-written output look like this and no error showed, the initial configuration is successulffy generated.
 This *.out* file must be deleted before any simulation if it exists to avoid being confused by old data.

-## Running simulation
-DMD simulation using PRIME20 starts with building initial configuration.
-The current version is effective for system of no more than 30-residue peptides.
-It is recommended that concentration and number of peptide chains are reduced for longer peptides to avoid overlap due to overcrowding.
-User should check output file for overlapping error and reduce system size (number of peptides or concentration) if error is reported.
-PRIME20 allows simulations of a homogenous system or a heterogeneous system of two different peptides.
-Concentration in DMD-PRIME20 is defined by numbers of peptide chains and the simulation box length which is found as:

 ### Submit a job:
 Steps to submit a simulation is as follow.
 These steps are after the package is succesfully installed on your device and *the path to executable file is obtained*.